AFL Players’ MVP

 The AFLW Players’ Most Valuable Player award was first presented in 2017 to coincide with the inaugural season of the national women’s competition and Adelaide Crows co-captain Erin Phillips was the recipient.
 Phillips won the award again in 2019, a year after Courtney Gum stunned the field to claim the honour in her first season.

-With COVID-19 bringing a premature end to the 2020 AFLW season, an event to present the AFLW Players’ MVP award was not able to take place.
-However, emerging North Melbourne midfielder Jasmine Garner was voted by her peers as the MVP and was recognised in a virtual sense as part of a large scale digital roll out.
+With COVID-19 again impacting the 2021 AFLW season, an in-person event to present the AFLW Players’ MVP award was not able to take place.
+However, star Pie Brianna Davey was voted by her peers as the MVP and was recognised in a special collaboration with Channel 7’s Front Bar.

-Fremantle’s Kiara Bowers was recognised with the AFLW Players’ Most Courageous award and Melbourne skipper Daisy Pearce was again bestowed with the Best Captain Award.
-While, St Kilda rising star Georgia Patrikios was recognised with the Best First Year Player award.
+Adelaide’s Chelsea Randall was recognised with the AFLW Players’ Most Courageous award for the fourth time, while Ellie Blackburn was bestowed with the Best Captain Award.
+Richmond rising star Ellie McKenzie was recognised with the Best First Year Player award.

 The voting process